akshayverma5122/Kubernetes/cka/02-Core-Concepts/13-Deployments.md

 - If you pause a Deployment rollout, Kubernetes does not check progress against your specified deadline.
 You can safely pause a Deployment rollout in the middle of a rollout and resume without triggering the condition for exceeding the deadline.
 - **Clean up Policy** You can set .spec.revisionHistoryLimit field in a Deployment to specify how many old ReplicaSets for this Deployment you want to retain.
 The rest will be garbage-collected in the background.
 By default, it is 10.
 - You should not create other Pods whose labels match this selector, either directly, by creating another Deployment, or by creating another controller such as a ReplicaSet or a ReplicationController.
 If you do so, the first Deployment thinks that it created these other Pods.
 Kubernetes does not stop you from doing this.
+- **apiVersion,kind,metadata and spec** - these are mandatory field in yaml or json to create any kubernetes resources.
 #### Deployment using kubectl
 - create the deployment using deployment definition file
   ```